'Relentless': Russia squeezes Ukrainian strongholds in east

 Associated Press

-An assault was underway in the city’s northeastern quarter, where Russian reconnaissance and sabotage groups tried to capture the Mir Hotel and the area around it Friday, Stryuk said.
+An assault was underway in the city’s northeastern quarter, where Russian reconnaissance and sabotage groups tried to capture the Mir Hotel and the area around it Friday, Striuk said.

 At least 1,500 people have died in Sievierodonetsk because of the war since Russia invaded Ukraine on Feb.
 24, he said.